-Close Accounts that you don’t use anymore, email support and tell them to cancel your account.
+Close Accounts that you don’t use anymore, email support, and tell them to cancel your account.
 If you’re not sure how to cancel your accounts, follow this guide.

 Keep them secure

-Now your accounts are ready, you have an email set for every category and the unused accounts closed.
+Now your accounts are ready, you have an email set for every category and the unused accounts are closed.
 Follow our ‘Password Management‘ Article to set up your passwords and save them securely.

 Red Flags And Possible Attacks

 Emails can be used to perform many attacks, a malicious file can be downloaded on your PC by just having you open an email that is disguised to be ‘authentic’ by a hacker, which can open to many other attacks for the hacker.

 With this strategy you can avoid risks and be careful from malicious emails, since you have every email designated to a certain collection of accounts, therefore, scammy emails will stand out more.

 Phishing Emails are a way that hackers will manipulate you through an email, whether it would be a coupon, interview, or a personal email that was carefully crafted by a hacker that gathered a good amount of information about you.
 Make sure to avoid opening emails, and do NOT fall for ‘You won $10,000, Click the link to claim your money.’ all these are elaborate ways a hacker can download malicious files on your system to gain control, log your keys, or sniff out your online activity.

 If any Hacker that gained access to your email they can control all the accounts connected to it, whether it’s your banking, important documents, and sensitive information.
 Make sure to follow the guidelines below to avoid falling victim to too many different threats.